akingdom/python-agent-guardrails/README.md

   checking does not become meaningful until real code lands in that package.
 The package exists to make the template's own CI pass, not to be part of your project.
 Delete it when copying.
-- The GitHub Actions in `.github/workflows/verify.yml` are pinned to commit SHAs.
-Verify the SHAs against the upstream release pages when upgrading.
+- The GitHub Actions in `.github/workflows/verify.yml` use version tags (`@v4`, `@v6`) rather than commit SHAs.
+For a repo that will run workflows on untrusted pull requests, pin to SHAs instead — see the upstream release pages for `actions/checkout` and `astral-sh/setup-uv`.

 ## Provenance